Additional JHU & India Education Resources

 For GKII Student Interns

 GKII Internships: These internships are open to graduate and undergraduate-level Johns Hopkins University to support its burgeoning initiatives and multidisciplinary collaboration.
-We currently have three openings:
+Please sign up for our newsletter to stay up-to-date as we post them!

 Prospective Interns must register an account with the Johns Hopkins SMILE platform to apply.